agrski/agrski.github.io/docs/_drafts/scv2-hodometer.md

 First of all, it should impose an absolutely minimal burden on user's networks and hardware resources.
 Many cloud providers charge network egress costs, and Hodometer shouldn't be consuming compute resources that could be better used by the user's processes.

+> ... an absolutely minimal burden on user's resources

 Aside from that, more frequent usage metrics aren't necessarily very useful.
 As the point is to provide an _indication_ of how Core v2 is being adopted and which features are (not) being used, this level of granularity is sufficient.
 Whether someone spins up a handful of extra inference servers for a few hours between Hodometer's runs or creates a new version of a pipeline before removing the old one doesn't fundamentally change the scale of adoption.